Davide Frattesi: Loan to Monza

 On 16 September 2020, Frattesi joined newly-promoted Serie B side Monza on a one-year loan.
 On 25 September he made his league debut for the club as a substitute replacing Marco Armellino for the last 17 minutes of a 0–0 home draw against SPAL.
 On 20 October he played his first match as a starter for the club in Serie B, where he scored his first goal for Monza in the 46th minute of a 1–1 away draw against Pisa.
 Four days later, on 24 October, Frattesi played his first entire match, a 2–1 home defeat against Chievo.

 On 1 May 2021, Frattesi scored his eighth goal for Monza against Salernitana; winning a personal bet he made with coach Cristian Brocchi.
 Frattesi was nominated in the Serie B Team of the Season, finishing the season with eight goals and two assists.

+Inter Milan

+On 7 July 2023, Frattesi joined Inter Milan on a season-long loan with an obligation to buy.
+On 16 September 2023, Frattesi scored his debut goal for Inter Milan in a 5–1 win over AC Milan during the Derby della Madonnina at San Siro.
+On 19 January 2024, Frattesi scored in a 3–0 win over Lazio in the 2023 Supercoppa Italiana semi-finals.
+Inter went on to win the title, defeating Napoli 1–0 in the final on 22 January, with Frattesi making a second-half substitute appearance.
+On 8 April, he scored a decisive stoppage-time goal to help Inter to a 2–1 win over Udinese in the league.
+Inter finished the 2023–24 season as Serie A champions, after defeating cross-city rivals Milan 2–1 on 22 April; the match culminated in a brawl, during which Milan defender Davide Calabria was sent off for striking Frattesi.
+On 8 April 2025, Frattesi scored his first UEFA Champions League goal, securing a 2–1 away win against Bayern Munich in the first leg of the quarter finals of the competition.
+On 6 May 2025, Frattesi scored the decisive extra-time goal in a 4–3 victory over Barcelona in the second leg of the Champions League semi-finals, sending Inter to the final with a 7–6 aggregate win.